elenasamuylova/drafts/llm_course.md

 ### Evaluation metrics

-Depending on the type of task and the types of errors you prioritize, you can choose from several **standard evaluation metrics**.
+Depending on the type of task and the types of errors you prioritize, you can choose from several standard evaluation metrics.
 Here are examples based on the type of the task.

 - **For regression tasks**, common evaluation metrics include:
   - Mean Absolute Error (MAE)